CoderDez/SurveyForm/README.md

 # Features
 * Custom Logo positioned using absolute positioning.
-* A split complementary color scheme generated from the custom logo.
+* A complementary color scheme generated from the custom logo.
 * Usage of the :before pseudo selector to convey a coffee shop background.
 * CSS flexbox for sleek formatting.
 * A dynamic layout across different viewports using no media queries.